-1.4.1.
-SamTrans Fixed-route Bus Service
+1.4.1 SamTrans Fixed-Route Bus Service

 Figure 3 shows the current fixed-route system map.
 San Mateo County is made up of 20 municipalities divided into four general SamTrans service areas.
-The coastside service area consists of communities from Pacifica south to Half Moon Bay and south along the coast.
-North County consists of Daly City and

-Brisbane and communities to the south to Burlingame.
+The coastside service area consists of communities from Pacifica to Half Moon Bay and south along the coast.
+North County consists of Daly City and Brisbane and communities to the south to Burlingame.
 Mid-County consists of the City of San Mateo and Hillsborough and communities to the south to Redwood City.
 South County consists of Atherton and communities to the south to East Palo Alto and Portola Valley.
-San Mateo County contains a mix of land uses ranging from urban residential and suburban
+San Mateo County contains a mix of land uses ranging from urban residential and suburban.

-As of August 2016, the fixed-route bus system consists of 95 routes, with one route providing express service, 40 routes providing community service, and 34 routes connecting to the BART and/or Caltrain systems.
+The fixed-route bus system consists of 95 routes, with one route providing express service, 40 routes providing community service, and 34 routes connecting to the BART and/or Caltrain systems.
 The Route ECR provides high-volume trunk line service on El Camino Real from Palo Alto to Daly City.
-The number of vehicles required for each type of service can be found in Table 20.
+The number of vehicles required for each type of service can be found in Table 4 .